 Funeral and burial expenses are also included in wrongful death benefits.
 In most cases, surviving family members will be entitled to lost wages and other monetary damages to compensate for their financial losses.

-Consult our Encino workers’ compensation attorneys at Law Offices of Kropach & Kropach to find out which claim – workers’ compensation death benefits or wrongful death benefits claim – you should file to compensate for your financial losses and other damages.
+Consult our Los Angeles workers compensation attorneys at Law Offices of Kropach & Kropach to find out which claim – workers compensation death benefits or wrongful death benefits claim – you should file to compensate for your financial losses and other damages.